ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The term Origin is to be interpreted as described in Section 7 of {{!RFC6454}}.

-This specification uses Structured Fields {{!SF=RFC8941}} to specify syntax.
+This document uses the following terminology from {{Section 3 of !SF=RFC8941}}

-The terms sf-list, sf-item, sf-string, sf-token, sf-integer, bare-item and key refer to the structured types defined therein.
+to specify syntax and parsing: List, Item, String, Token and Integer together with the concept of bare item.

 # Expressing rate-limit policies